AliMortadaAnani/DVLD_Ali_M_A/README.md

 * All icons and images used are royalty-free from [Pixabay](https://pixabay.com) and [Unsplash](https://unsplash.com)

 ## 🧠 Important
-* The database schema , sql scripts for creating tables, project requirements were all given by the instructor.
+* **The database schema , sql scripts for creating tables, project requirements were all given by the instructor.**
 * **Restoring the database is required** before using the app
 * If the database name is not `DVLD`, **update the name in** `config.ini`'s connection string
 * If you're using SQL authentication or a remote server, update the connection string accordingly

 ---

-Let me know if you want this as a `.md` file to include in the repo directly.